 Andrés Montoya Poetry Prize

 After his untimely death, the Andrés Montoya Poetry Prize was created by Letras Latinas, the literary initiative of the Institute for Latino Studies at the University of Notre Dame to honor Montoya and his work.
-The prize is awarded to a first book by a Latino/a poet residing in the United States and includes a cash prize and publication by the University of Notre Dame Press published the first ten winners.
+The prize is awarded to a first book by a Latino/a poet residing in the United States and includes a cash prize and publication of the winning manuscript.
+University of Notre Dame Press published the first ten winners.
 The prize is now administered by the Huizache Literary Initiative at UC Davis and winners will be published by the University of Nevada Press.

 In 2008, the Fresno based journal, In the Grove, dedicated what would be its final issue to Andrés Montoya’s life and work.
 Edited by Daniel Chacón, the issue featured poetry and reflections from friends, family, mentors, and fellow poets.
 Artwork by Montoya’s father, Malaquias, graced the cover, and the issue also introduced Montoya’s previously unpublished poem, “Pákatelas.”
 An event to celebrate the journal’s release was held at Arte Américas in Fresno on April 10, 2008.

 In 2017, Bilingual Press and Letras Latinas at the University of Notre Dame published Andrés Montoya’s posthumous poetry collection, a jury of trees.
 The years-long effort was spearheaded by Daniel Chacón, who edited the collection and wrote a foreword detailing his and Montoya's long literary and personal friendship.
 Syracuse University professor Stephanie Fetta provided a scholarly introduction.
 The book draws from different periods of Montoya’s life, including his early poetry, a completed manuscript entitled, “Whispered Fruit,” loose poems from his journals, and a series of leukemia poems written shortly before his death.

 At the 2017 Association of Writers & Writing Programs conference in Washington D.C., a panel entitled “The Iceworker Still Sings” was held discussing Andrés Montoya's life and work.
 Panelists Francisco Aragón, Daniel Chacón, Corrinne Clegg Hales, David Campos, and Maceo Montoya each shared memories about Montoya and read from the new collection.
 In April 2018, a two-day symposium was held at Fresno State to celebrate Montoya’s poetry and legacy.